 Chicago Real Estate Market Trends, Data, Statistics

-Home price data for Chicago single family homes and condos is reported monthly and goes back to January, 1987.
-The graph below is current through January, 2013 and includes a trendline, conservatively established for single family homes during a 12 year period of rather reasonable price increases.
+Home price data for single family homes and condos in the Chicago metro area is reported monthly and goes back to January, 1987.
+The graph below is current through September, 2013 and includes a trendline, conservatively established for single family homes during a 12 year period of rather reasonable price increases.

 Interestingly, it looked like the index for single family homes bottomed in April of 2009, but then it dipped three more times.
-Much of this repeated dipping is a seasonal effect but this year the seasonal recovery in prices was exceptionally strong.
-May and June came along and blew the numbers out of the water – prices were up 4.5% and 4.6% from April and May respectively, which is huge.
+Much of this repeated dipping is a seasonal effect but recently the seasonal recovery in prices was exceptionally strong.
+May and June 2012 came along and blew the numbers out of the water – prices were up 4.5% and 4.6% from April and May respectively, which is huge.
 Even after adjusting for seasonality these were the largest one month increases in 24 years.
-December came in with a 0.7% decrease over November, but that is actually a 2.2% increase over last year.
-This was the second month in a row that Chicago home prices rose over the previous year.
-Single family home prices are now at the level last seen in May/ June 2001, having fallen a total of 33.2% from the peak in September 2006.
-However, the index is running 27.8% below the trendline, which implies that there is some upward pressure to return prices to the “norm”.
+As of September 2013 single family home prices were up 0.3% from August and 9.7% year over year.
+Single family home prices are now back to the level seen in March 2003, having fallen a total of 24.1% from the peak in September 2006.
+However, the index is running 20% below the trendline, which implies that there is some upward pressure to return prices to the “norm”.
 But I’ve been saying that for a while.

-Condominium prices decreased by 2.6% from November.
-The condo index is now back to July/ August 2000 levels, having fallen a total of 32.8% from their peak in September 2007.
-However, condominium prices were also up on a year over year basis – by a whopping 5.2%.
+Condominium prices increased by 0.7% from August.
+The condo index is now back to November 2002 levels, having fallen a total of 20.6% from their peak in September 2007.
+However, condominium prices were also up on a year over year basis – by a whopping 13.9%.

 Please note that these numbers are based upon a 3 month trailing average of home sales so they are looking back pretty far.